1999 Chamoli earthquake

 The 1999 Chamoli earthquake occurred on 29 March in the Chamoli district in the Indian state of Uttar Pradesh (now in Uttarakhand).
-Approximately 103 people died in the earthquake.
+Approximately 103 people died in the earthquake and over 394 others were injured.

 Cause

 The Himalaya Range has been undergoing crustal shortening along the 2,400 km long northern edge of the Indian plate which resulted in the formation of several thrust faults including the Main Central Thrust (MCT), the Main Boundary Thrust (MBT) and the Main Frontal Thrust (MFT).
 The MCT consists of three sub-thrusts: MCT I, MCT II and MCT III.
 Many earthquakes have occurred along these thrust faults.
 It is thought that the Chamoli earthquake in 1999 was associated with these fault systems.

 Description

 The earthquake was the strongest to hit the foothills of the Himalayas in more than ninety years.
 Apart from the Chamoli district, the quake also affected five other districts of Uttar Pradesh viz.
 Rudraprayag, Tehri Garhwal, Bageshwar, Uttarkashi and Pauri Garhwal (all are in Uttarakhand now).
 Among these, Chamoli and Rudraprayag were the most affected districts.
 Aftershocks continued and most of the aftershocks occurred in the east of Chamoli.
 Officials from Pakistan reported that the quake was also felt in Lahore and Gujranwala.